 I’m not pumping enough milk.
 What should I do?

 Fear not!
 There are lots of things that you can do to get your milk supply up.
-I wrote up a long post (and a more detailed ebook) about what you can do (what you can eat, herbs you can take, etc.) to increase your supply and another one about how to get the most milk out of each session (compressions, etc.).
+I wrote up a long post (and a more detailed ebook) about what you can do (what you can eat, herbs you can take, etc.) to increase your supply one about how to get the most milk out of each session (compressions, etc.), and one about how to get additional letdowns.
 Finally, I tried an experiment to see if eating oatmeal would increase my milk supply (it did).

 If you’re experiencing supply drops when you get your period, here are some things that you can do to try to mitigate the issue.

 If you need to supplement with formula, here is how to do it if you are exclusively pumping.

 This is really hard.
 How can I make my life easier?